jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Henan.md

 6. Prepare materials before filing:

-   ①The clear color picture of the front and back of the personal ID card
+   ① The clear color picture of the front and back of the personal ID card

-   ②**Certificate of Domain Name (this should be provided when the quantity of the submitting domain name in this time is ≥4)**
+   ② **Certificate of Domain Name (this should be provided when the quantity of the submitting domain name in this time is ≥4)**